gtheler/thesis/100-srs/100-introduction.md

 This (imaginary but plausible) Software Requirements Specification document describes the mandatory features this tool ought to have and lists some features which would be nice the tool had.
 Also it contains requirements and guidelines about architecture, execution and interfaces in order to fulfill the needs of cognizant engineers as of the 2020s.

-On the one hand, the tool should allow to solve industrial problems under stringent efficiency (@sec-srs-efficiency) and quality (@sec-srs-qa) requirements.
+On the one hand, the tool should allow to solve industrial problems under stringent efficiency ([section @sec-srs-efficiency]) and quality ([section @sec-srs-qa]) requirements.
 It is therefore mandatory to be able to assess the source code for

  * independent verification, and/or
  * performance profiling, and/or